← All Conditions

 Step 1 · Diagnosis

-Where pre-operative tissue diagnosis is needed, the ION robotic bronchoscopy pathway at London Bridge Hospital — the only private pathway of its kind in the UK — allows accurate biopsy of small or peripheral nodules without surgical incision.
+Where pre-operative tissue diagnosis is needed, the ION robotic bronchoscopy pathway at London Bridge Hospital — one of a small number of private ION pathways in the UK — allows accurate biopsy of small or peripheral nodules without surgical incision.
 A positive result can lead directly to robotic resection in the same anaesthetic.

 Step 2 · Resection